sul-dlss/libsys-airflow/README.md

 cap airflow:webserver      # restart webserver
 ```

+#### Setup the list of databases for the database setup and migration tasks run via a capistrano deploy
 List all the Alembic database migration tasks (see `Database migrations` below for more) using `cap -AT alembic`:

 ```